 Cryotherapy is similar in concept to an ice bath.
 However, its benefits are reported by many athletes to be far better.
 How it works is an athlete stands in a cylindrical chamber for a few minutes.
 Extremely cold air is then pumped around their body.
 The air temperature in the chamber can drop to as many as 300 degrees below zero during this time.
 Anecdotal evidence suggests that sportspeople often feel an instant recovery after the treatment.

 Fans of extreme sports can never get enough.
 Right at this moment, arguably the most exciting development in filming extreme sports and giving fans a real feel for what their favorite athletes are contending with is the GoPro camera.
 In fact, Red Bull have partnered with the company to make it its official POV camera for its events.

 Seeing things almost through the athletes own eyes is a way of immersing the audience in an extreme sport.
 Viewers can become an actual part of the experience and feel the adrenaline.

-The internet allows extreme sports fans to view almost any event around the world as it happens.
-Gone are the days when people needed a subscription to a certain cable channel to get their next fix of their favorite adrenaline-fueled event.
+A cable tv provider allows extreme sports fans to view almost any event around the world as it happens.
+The internet from a provider like www.EATEL.com/residential/internet/ can also offer this kind of service.
 Fans are constantly connected to social media via their handheld devices.
 This is a market that should not be underestimated.
 Take aid of companies like Marketing Heaven to give you the initial thrust on social media websites, after which you can soar to heights.
 Regular team updates spawn likes as well as new and sustained interest.

 In addition, through social media, fans can meet other people with common interests.
 By providing them with their own participating roles, they feel further immersed in the experience and appreciated by their extreme sports heroes.